Plant producers are exposed to significant and continual pest and disease threats

 The granulate ambrosia beetle (Xylosandrus crassiusculus) can damage a wide range of broadleaf trees, including horticultural species.
 It can also spread damaging fungi.

 It has been recorded on more than 100 species in over 40 plant families.
-It will attack common fruit trees such as avocado, plum, peach, persimmon, and pear.
-It is known to attack common tree species such as oak, eucalyptus and magnolia.
+It will attack common fruit trees such as avocado, plum, peach, and pear. and common tree species such as oak, eucalyptus and magnolia.

 The beetle was detected in Auckland in February 2019.
 It was found in native and exotic species in seven areas within Auckland.